uncbiag/neuro_shooting/demos/neurips20/README.md

 ```

 which will create a directory `rotated_mnist_runs`.
 Again, the `RotatedMNIST_Analysis.ipynb` can then be used.
 In particular, we include 5 trained models for the **dyn. w. particles UpDown model** and the **static direct UpDown model**.

+# Bouncing balls experiment

+*We will release the code for the bouncing balls experiment shortly!*